 The conclusion is a very important part of your essay.
 Although it is sometimes treated as a roundup of all of the bits that didn't fit into the paper earlier, it deserves better treatment than that!
 It's the last thing the reader will see, so it tends to stick in the reader's memory.
 It's also a great place to remind the reader exactly why ...

-12. How to End a College Admissions Essay
+12. How to Write a Conclusion for an Essay

 13. Conclusions